mclancy96/practice_code_challenge/README.md

 - **Book** belongs to Author; has many Genres through BookGenres
 - **Genre** has many Books through BookGenres
 - **BookGenre** is a join table for the many-to-many relationship

+Note: In reality, books can have multiple authors, but for simplicity, this challenge assumes each book has only one author.

 ---